daboross/CMUCamJava/README.md

-SerialTest
+CMUCamJava
 ==========

-This is Serial Testing for CMUCam4.
+This is testing for CMUCam4.

-Working pretty well, even has a debug JFrame!
+You need to install the rxtx native java library to use.

-You need to install the rxtx native java library first.
+Will be ported to frc.

 To run this program:
 ==